NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      -
      - Choice
      - auto, solid concrete, concrete block, concrete block foam core, concrete block perlite core, concrete block vermiculite core, concrete block solid core, double brick, wood
      - The material type of the foundation wall.
-If not provided, the OS-HPXML default (see `HPXML Foundation Walls <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-foundation-walls>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Foundation Walls <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-foundation-walls>`_) is used.
    * - ``foundation_wall_thickness``
      - false
      - in
-     - Double
+     - String
      - auto
      - The thickness of the foundation wall.
-If not provided, the OS-HPXML default (see `HPXML Foundation Walls <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-foundation-walls>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Foundation Walls <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-foundation-walls>`_) is used.
    * - ``foundation_wall_insulation_r``
      - false
      - h-ft^2-R/Btu